 Whilst the curriculum and the examinations are academically demanding and require commitment throughout the three years, appropriate teaching and pastoral support will be provided to the pupils to encourage them to achieve excellence at their own pace and at their own level.
 Guidance and tutoring will be in place for each child.
 Children are challenged, supported and encouraged to achieve excellence at their own pace and at their own level.
 Targets are given that will lead them towards success at GCSE and onwards through their A-Levels.

-A great deal of care is taken by the tutor teams to make sure that each pupil prepares a comprehensive and accurate personal statement for the UCAS application and that each pupil is applying for a course and university which fits their needs.
-Career talks and meetings help the process.
+A great deal of care is taken by the tutor teams to make sure that each pupil prepares a comprehensive and accurate personal statement for the UCAS application and that each pupil is applying for a course, university, drama school, music or art college which fits their needs.

 Your enquiry was sent successfully.